What are some ideas for celebrating Independence Day?

 Don't want to spend Independence Day outside in the heat?
 This is an excellent opportunity to reach out to local charities to find out what they need.
 Sew masks, knit blankets, or put together bags of toiletries for shelters.
 Whatever it is, find a volunteer opportunity that's meaningful to you.

 Once you're done celebrating the 4th of July with all your traditions, after the sun goes down, get a projector and outdoor screen to watch a movie with friends and family.
 Pop some popcorn and make some s'mores.

 Deck out your pad in red, white, and blue by planning a holiday-themed DIY project, such as painting flower pots, creating fabric-wrapped wreaths and balloon flags.

 Celebrate the 4th Of July safely

-No matter how you decide to celebrate Independence Day, be sure to do it safely.
-Stock up on hand sanitizer, disinfectant wipes, and follow all CDC guidelines.
-Luckily, there are plenty of ways to enjoy the patriotic holiday without having to leave your backyard.
+No matter how you decide to celebrate Independence Day, be sure to do it safely, especially if certain friends and family aren't yet vaccinated.
+Luckily, there are plenty of ways to enjoy the patriotic holiday with others this year.